RealProHenis/ButterflyLauncher/README.md

 ➡️Latest Version: https://github.com/RealProHenis/ButterflyLauncher/raw/main/ButterflyLauncher_Latest.zip<br>

 ## ⚠️Warning
-Windows & other antivirus software might false flag the Butterfly Launcher as a virus.</br>
+Windows & other antivirus software might false flag the Butterfly Launcher as a virus.</br></br>
-The Butterfly Launcher injects custom code into a custom Fortnite client, which antivirus software believes is malicious.</br>
+The Butterfly Launcher injects custom code into a custom Fortnite client, which antivirus software believes is malicious.
 To prevent Windows from deleting the Butterfly Launcher, you can add an exclusion for it in Windows Security.</br></br>
 Learn more here: https://support.microsoft.com/en-us/windows/add-an-exclusion-to-windows-security-811816c0-4dfd-af4a-47e4-c301afe13b26</br>